-Everything has move on one year: my relationship with Jeannie, my coeliac disease having seemingly evolved into a lactose intolerance, my love of Africa and my position on this year's trip to Uganda - it now appears that I am an unofficial Second in Command.
+Everything has move on one year: my relationships with colleagues, my coeliac disease having seemingly evolved into a lactose intolerance, my love of Africa and my position on this year's trip to Uganda - it now appears that I am an unofficial Second in Command.

 With a soya latte on the table in front of me, and rain falling heavily outside, it's time to pick up my pen and start to write again.

 Our trip to Africa has evolved and moved on - many lessons have been learned.
 British Airways is being avoided.
 A slightly altered cast of characters from William Morris are participate - with some old favourites such as Grigorios and Jeff.